The Invisible Man

 The Invisible Man is an 1897 science fiction novel by H. G. Wells.
 Originally serialised in Pearson's Weekly in 1897, it was published as a novel the same year.
-The Invisible Man to whom the title refers is Griffin, a scientist who has devoted himself to research into optics and invents a way to change a body's refractive index to that of air so that it neither absorbs nor reflects light.
+The Invisible Man to whom the title refers is Griffin, an optical scientist who invents a way to change a body's refractive index to that of air so that it neither absorbs nor reflects light.
 He carries out this procedure on himself and renders himself invisible, but fails in his attempt to reverse it.
 A practitioner of random and irresponsible violence, Griffin has become an iconic character in horror fiction.

 While its predecessors, The Time Machine and The Island of Doctor Moreau, were written using first-person narrators, Wells adopts a third-person objective point of view in The Invisible Man.
 The novel is considered influential, and helped establish Wells as the "father of science fiction".

 Plot summary

 A man named Griffin arrives at an inn owned by Mr. and Mrs. Hall of the English village of Iping, West Sussex, during a snowstorm.
-He wears a wide-brimmed hat, a long-sleeved, thick coat and gloves; his face is hidden entirely by bandages except for a prosthetic nose.
-He is reclusive, irascible, unfriendly, and introverted.
+He wears a wide-brimmed hat, an overcoat and gloves; his face is hidden entirely by bandages except for a prosthetic nose.
+He is reclusive, irascible, aggressive, and introverted.
 He demands to be left alone and spends most of his time in his rooms working with chemicals and laboratory apparatus, only venturing out at night.
 He causes a lot of accidents, but when Mrs. Hall addresses this, Griffin demands that the cost of the damage be put on his bill.
 While he is staying at the inn, hundreds of glass bottles arrive.
 His odd behaviour becomes the talk of the village, with many theorizing as to his origins.

 Meanwhile, a burglary occurs in the village, but no suspect is found.
 Running short of money, Griffin is unable to pay for his lodging and meals.
 When his landlady threatens to kick him out, he reveals his invisibility to her in a fit of anger.
 An attempt to apprehend him by the police is thwarted when he undresses to take advantage of his invisibility, fights off his would-be captors, and flees.

 At the South Downs, Griffin coerces a tramp, Thomas Marvel, to become his assistant.
 With Marvel, he returns to the village to recover three notebooks that contain records of his experiments.
 Marvel attempts to betray Griffin, who threatens to kill him.
 Marvel escapes to the seaside town of Port Burdock, pursued to an inn by Griffin, who is shot by one of the bar patrons.

 Griffin takes shelter in a nearby house that turns out to belong to Dr. Kemp, a former acquaintance from medical school.
 To Kemp, he reveals his true identity: an albino former medical student who left medicine to devote himself to the science of optics.